Best Supplements for Improved Insulin Sensitivity

 Across 9 studies, 6 reported beneficial effects of vitamin D supplementation on insulin sensitivity, with effect sizes ranging from small to moderate; the remaining 3 studies found neutral effects.
 The majority of beneficial findings come from meta-analyses and RCTs in clinical populations such as women with PCOS, gestational diabetes, or obesity, with effects more apparent in vitamin D-deficient individuals.
 Median study duration was 63 days, suggesting effects may take 8-12 weeks to observe.

-Across all 3 studies, black cumin (Nigella sativa) showed beneficial effects on improved insulin sensitivity, with effect sizes ranging from small to moderate.
-The strongest evidence comes from a large 2025 meta-analysis of 82 RCTs (n=5026) reporting moderate beneficial effects.
-The median study duration was only 7 days, which is notably short for assessing changes in insulin sensitivity, and findings should be interpreted with caution.
+Across 4 studies, all reported beneficial effects on insulin sensitivity, with effect sizes ranging from small to moderate (mixed).
+The strongest evidence comes from a 2025 meta-analysis of 82 randomized controlled trials involving 5,026 participants.
+No consistent dose range or form was identified across studies, and the median reported study duration was only 7 days.

 - ModerateVitamin DAcross 9 studies, 6 reported beneficial effects of vitamin D supplementation on insulin sensitivity, with effect sizes ranging from small to moderate; the remaining 3 studies found neutral effects.
 The majority of beneficial findings come from meta-analyses and RCTs in clinical populations such as women with PCOS, gestational diabetes, or obesity, with effects more apparent in vitamin D-deficient individuals.
 Median study duration was 63 days, suggesting effects may take 8-12 weeks to observe. · Dose: 1000-4000 IU/day6 beneficial3 neutral9 studies